 When sorting to a batch of orders, a second sorting process is required to further consolidate the items into specific orders.
 This fine sorting could be done by using put-to-light cabinets or another manual sorting system like scan-to-sort.

-To further dive into this subject, download our whitepaper.
+To further dive into this subject, download our guide to sorter selection.
 This whitepaper will provide you with further information that will help you grasp the process towards automation.
 These are based on our lessons learned and frequently asked questions.
 However, every sorter and process is unique and therefore there is no one size fits all solution when it comes to sorters.
 If you are left with any questions, be sure to contact our experts and we'll help you find the best solution.